EvokeMadness/gear-box/README.md

 ### Summary

-A gear that functions as a box!
-This box measures roughly 110 mm x 110 mm x 40 mm and is in the shape of a gear.

-In place of the shaft is a mirror that artistically simulates a hole passing through the box.
+An artistic box in the shape of a gear!
+In the place of the shaft is a mirror that artistically simulates a hole passing through the box.
 The two sides of the box are held together by magnets.
 (Perhaps some left over from a Voron Klicky Probe?)

+The box is available in four variations:

+- 2 inch mirror, 6 mm dia. magnet
+- 3 inch mirror, 6 mm dia. magnet
+- 2.75 inch mirror, 6 mm dia. magnet
+- 2.75 inch mirror, 7 mm dia. magnet

 This model was made from the DXF file I used to create a logo for my college's engineering club.
 I really liked the proportions and thought it looked good as a physical item.
-I later turned it into a box to hold my many other printed gears from various projects.
+I later turned it into a box to hold other printed gears from various projects.

 ## Print Settings

-- Select the model which best fits your magnet size.
-(Print two (2) gear halves of the same size.
-See notes below in the next section for help selecting the correct model.)
+- Select the model which best fits your mirror and magnet size.
+(Print two gear halves of the same variation.
 - Print without supports.
 - Print individually.
 (One half per print.)
 - Print with 20% infill.